Convex bodies and asymptotic invariants for powers of monomial ideals: Decompositions of monomial ideals and notions of powers

 An ideal $J$ is called {\em irreducible} if whenever there is a decomposition $J=J_1\cap J_2$, with $J_1, J_2$ ideals, then $J=J_1$ or $J=J_2$.
-An {\em irreducible decomposition} of an ideal $I$ is an expression $I=J_1\cap J_2 \cap \cdots \cap J_s$ where $J_i$ are irreducible ideals for $1\leq i\leq s$.
+An {\em irreducible decomposition} of an ideal $I$ is an expression $I=J_1\cap J_2 \cap \cdots \cap J_s$ where $J_i$ are irreducible ideals for all $1\leq i\leq s$.
 Such a decomposition is called {\em irredundant} if none of the $J_i$ can be omitted from this expression.
 Emmy Noether showed in \cite{Noether} that every ideal $I$ in a noetherian ring admits an irredundant irreducible decomposition.
 Moreover, although the number of components in any irredundant irreducible decomposition of $I$ is the same, the components themselves are in general not unique.

 A monomial ideal $J$ is irreducible if and only if it is generated by pure powers for a subset of the variables, i.e., $J=(x_{i_1}^{a_1}, \cdots, x_{i_t}^{a_t})$.
-By contrast to arbitrary ideals, any monomial ideal has a unique irredundant decomposition into irreducible monomial ideals.
+By contrast to arbitrary ideals, monomial ideals have a unique irredundant decomposition into irreducible monomial ideals up to permutation of the components; see \cite[Theorem 3.3.9]{MRSW} for a proof.
+The ideals appearing in a monomial irredundant irreducible decomposition of a monomial ideal $I$ can also be characterized as the smallest irreducible monomial ideals which contain $I$.
+See \Cref{def:irr} and the considerations following it for this perspective.

 Irreducible decompositions are special cases of primary decompositions.
-Both for monomial and for arbitrary ideals they possess the advantage of being much more easily computable in an algorithmic fashion; see \cite[\S 2.5]{MillerSturmfels} and \cite{FortunaGianniTrager}.
+Both for monomial and for arbitrary ideals they possess the advantage of being much more easily computable in an algorithmic fashion; see \cite[\S 5.2]{MillerSturmfels} and \cite{FortunaGianniTrager}.
 In the case of square-free monomial ideals and more generally for radical ideals, the irredundant irreducible decomposition and the irredundant primary decomposition coincide.

 Symbolic powers of ideals arise from the theory of primary decomposition.
 For an ideal $I$, the symbolic powers retain only the components of the ordinary powers whose radicals are contained in some associated prime of $I$.
-When $I$ is a radical ideal and $K$ is a field of characteristic 0, the $m$-th symbolic power of $I$ encodes the polynomial functions vanishing on the variety cut out by $I$ to order at least $m$.
+When $I$ is a radical ideal and $K$ is a field of characteristic 0, the $m$-th symbolic power of $I$ encodes the polynomial functions vanishing to order at least $m$ on the variety cut out by $I$.

 \begin{defn} Let $R$ be a noetherian ring and $I$ an ideal in $R$.
 The {\em $m$-th symbolic power} of $I$ is the ideal

 \end{defn}